devonmpowell/PyPSI/README.md

 - First, `git clone` the repository and `cd` into it

 - Then, `python setup.py install`.
-You will be prompted for the location of the [FFTW3 library](http://www.fftw.org/); if you do not have it installed this is OK.
-PyPSI will be compiled without functions that use FFTs.
+You will be prompted for the location of the [FFTW3 library](http://www.fftw.org/); if you do not have a copy this is OK.
+PyPSI will simply be compiled without functions that use FFTs.

-- To use in Python, simple `import PyPSI`
+- To use in Python, simply `import PyPSI`

 ---